jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 \newpage

 Everything looks good, but DON'T QUIT YET!
 If you type __q__ now your changes will not be saved, and no partition information will be written.
 Now you need to type __w__ to write the new partition data to the disk you are working on.
 The __w__ command will write and quit out automatically for you.
-After writing this partition data, you will see if show up in the ```sudo fdisk -l``` command.
-After you see your new partition in ```fdisk``` of ```lsblk``` you are ready to move on to the next step of formatting a partition with a filesystem.
+After writing this partition data, you will see if show up in the `sudo fdisk -l` command.
+After you see your new partition in `fdisk` of `lsblk` you are ready to move on to the next step of formatting a partition with a filesystem.

 ![*Write the Partition table data to disk*](images/Chapter-11/fdisk/w-for-write.png "Write")

 ### Drawbacks of disk partitions

-Using the ```fdisk``` command does have its drawbacks.
+Using the `fdisk` command does have its drawbacks.
 The tool was designed in the day when systems had 1 or 2 hard drives.
 Filesystems handled small files and the idea of large files partitions that spanned multiple disks was not possible due to software and processor limitations.
 But we see with the cost of disk alone, systems having 24 or more hard drives is not unheard of.
-Most filesystems were designed around the limitations of ```fdisk``` and since then new solutions have been designed to overcome the limitations of partitions such as LVM and filesystem extents, which we will cover at the end of this chapter.
+Most filesystems were designed around the limitations of `fdisk` and since then new solutions have been designed to overcome the limitations of partitions such as LVM and filesystem extents, which we will cover at the end of this chapter.

-## Logical Volume Manager
+## Logical Volume Manager -LVM

 Partitioning of disks worked well when you had one disk and needed to create *logical* disks or partitions.
 But what happens when you have multiple disks or want to create a *logical* disk that spans many *physical* disks.
 Once a partition has been created it is not easily resized or expanded.
 Similarly partitions do not have a capacity for taking `filesystem level snaphosts`.
 Early Linux filesystems, such as ext4 did not handle volume management and left that to the Operating System.